DevSpeedjs/filterjs/readme.md

 This package has been fully re-created the documentation below will help you with the new syntax.

-Another package for filtering text and curse words from user texts
+Another package for filtering text and curse words.

 ## Quick start